TOPICS COVERED IN THIS GUIDE:

 - Physical boards work for small teams but don’t scale for large kanban teams

-These restrictions with the physical kanban cards led to the rise of digital kanban tools.
+These restrictions with the physical kanban cards led to the rise of digital kanban software tools.

 Digital Kanban Cards